Skip to content

 The mathematical behavior of a rebate tier depends entirely on its rate_type.
 Mapping this correctly prevents overpayment and audit exposure.

-• Incremental: Marginal rate application.
-Units below the threshold earn the prior tier rate; units above earn the current tier rate.
+• Incremental (marginal): Units below the threshold earn the prior tier rate; units at or above earn the current tier rate.
+The total rebate is a sum of marginal bands.

-• Retroactive: Once the cumulative threshold is breached, the highest qualified rate applies to all eligible units within the validity window.
+• Retroactive: Once the cumulative threshold is breached, the highest qualified rate applies to all eligible units within the validity window, not just the incremental units above the threshold.
+This requires recalculating prior claims within the same window when the threshold is crossed mid-cycle.

 Python ETL pipelines must track cumulative volume across the defined temporal window and apply the correct payout logic per agreement version.
 For retroactive tiers, the transformation layer maintains a running aggregate keyed by agreement_id, scope_hash, and period.
 When the threshold is crossed mid-cycle, the pipeline recalculates prior claims within the same window, issues adjustment entries, and flags the event for trade finance review.

 Idempotent transformation steps are non-negotiable.
 Caching tier configurations by agreement version prevents mid-cycle calculation drift when source systems emit duplicate or out-of-order events.
-Using declarative validation frameworks like Pydantic ensures type safety, monotonic threshold progression, and cross-referencing against master data catalogs before any claim enters the reconciliation queue.
+Using Pydantic ensures type safety, monotonic threshold progression, and cross-referencing against master data catalogs before any claim enters the reconciliation queue.

 ETL Validation, Drift Detection & Fallback Routing